Tax Deductible Home Improvements: What You Need to KnowApril 3, 2019 // Posted in:

 - Replacing a furnace

 Home-based businesses are gaining popularity and don’t fall under the same guidelines for capital improvements.
-If you’re a businessperson working from home, then you need to know that all repairs, improvements and additions to a property used in connection with a business, or one that produces income-such as a rental-are tax deductible.
+If you’re a businessperson working from home, or own a rental property, then you need to know that all repairs, improvements and additions to that property are tax deductible.
 The catch: You must declare the expense as depreciation to cover the cost.

 One added bonus: If you install a new air conditioner or water tank to your home, you can depreciate 15 percent of the cost, providing you’re using 15 percent of your home for office space.